ArmAlam/docker-and-k8/K8S_README.md

 - **Services** -- A logical set (groups) of PODS with a unique, Pod and container independent IP address.

 - **KUBECTL** -- A tool for sending instructions to the cluster (e.g create a a new deployment, change deployment etc).
 Can send instructions to the master node.

+- **Objects** -- Kubernetes work with object.
+Some common objects are Pods, Deployments, Services, Volume etc.

+- **POD OBJECT** -- Kubernetes create pods and pods hold container.
+Pods run one or multiple containers.
+Pod can contains shared resources (e.g volumes).
+Pods can communicate with other pods.
+It has a cluster-internal IP address.
+Containers inside a pod can communicate via localhost.